JCKelley-CYBR/CYBR-8420-SoftwareAssurance/AssuranceCases/Comms_Disclosure/README.md

 [Back to Assurance Cases](https://github.com/JCKelley-CYBR/CYBR-8420-SoftwareAssurance/blob/main/AssuranceCases/README.md)

 ### Description:
+As a password manager, KeePassXC creates and stores passwords.
+Additionally, KeePassXC must have a way to retrieve those passwords.
+Retrieval and communication of these passwords must be done securely and in a manner that is convenient to the user.
+For this KeePassXC uses copying or autotype.

-As a password manager, KeePassXC must ensure the security of the passwords it is storing.
-This includes during use of the passwords themselves.
-During use of passwords, being copying or autotype, the systems will minimize disclosure of data.
+During use of passwords, there must be the concern of how it is done securely.
+Therefore, when passwords are communicated, being copying or autotype, KeePassXC will minimize disclosure of data.

 ### Alignment Assessment